 Example 2: You are buying 10 acres for \$40,000 (\$4,000/acre) from Mr. Jones.
 Mr. Jones says he will donate another two acres free.
-Those 2 acres would be worth \$8,000 (2 x \$4,000) toward the local match requirement.
-NOTE: THIS LAND MUST BE CONTIGUOUS TO THE PROPERTY YOU ARE BUYING WITH NRAC FUNDS, OR A PART OF THE APPLICANT'S OVERALL OPENS PACE COMPREHENSIVE PLAN, OR ADJACENT TO OTHER LAND OWNED/MAINTAINED BY THE GRANT APPLICANT AS OPEN SPACE.
+Those 2 acres would be worth \$8,000 ($2 \times 4,000$) toward the local match requirement.

+NOTE: THIS LAND MUST BE CONTIGUOUS TO THE PROPERTY YOU ARE BUYING WITH NRAC FUNDS, OR A PART OF THE APPLICANT'S OVERALL OPEN SPACE COMPREHENSIVE PLAN, OR ADJACENT TO OTHER LAND OWNED/MAINTAINED BY THE GRANT APPLICANT AS OPEN SPACE.
 IT MUST BE LAND THAT MEETS THE NRAC DISTRICT 14 CRITERIA.

-This land has to be identfied by parcel number and a copy of the tax map, current appraised tax value, deed, and legal description must be included.
+This land must be identified by parcel number and a copy of the tax map, current appraised tax value, deed, and legal description must be included.

-b.)
-Applicant's own funds
+b) Applicant's own funds